playablestreets/Playable-Streets-Toolkit/README.md

 Included in this framework are:

 - a set sketches for ESP32 and other Arduino type boards for capacitive and resistive touch sensing.
-- a set of pure data abstractions for
+- a set of Pure Data abstractions for
-	- communicating with sensors over wifi and usb-serial
+	- communicating with sensors via OSC over wifi and usb-serial
 	- formating and forwarding sense data
 - a set of Max for Live devices for interfacing Ableton Live with the framework